dduriba/dduriba.github.io/_posts/Cyberpunk-2077/2024-12-19-cyberpunk-2077-shard-literature.md

 <div class="cyberpunk-bg cyberpunk-grey">
 MONDAY<br>
 What a fucking world!
 Finally I get my ass on Ziggy's show and right bfore I walk on stage a fucking hospital somewhere gets shot up.
 This dick cancels the show last minute for a special ep about the fucking victims!!!
-Who the fuck cares?!? is anyone gonna them in a week?
+Who the fuck cares?!? is anyone gonna remember them in a week?
 Did they spend HALF THEYRE FUCKING CAREER TO GET ON THAT SHOW???
 No they just fucking died!
 I got my ass on stage anyway - let him know you dont cockblock a goddamn tv messiah but security fucked me up so bad what was scrolled got corrupted or sme shit
 <br><br>
 TUESDAY<br>
 felt fed up today, made a move on town hall to protest the fucking disgraceful neglect of war vets.
-Got my hands on a dress made of syn fetueses chanted my fucking throat raw half the way ddown there until the DIRECTOR of Wet Dream recognized me and said I was lookin sexy <3 so I leaned up against a scsm, fake choked on an air dick :0 and slapped mh ass cuz I could tell he loves pretty boys.
+Got my hands on a dress made of syn fetuses chanted my fuckin throat raw half the way ddown there until the DIRECTOR of Wet Dream recognized me and said I was lookin sexy <3 so I leaned up against a scsm, fake choked on an air dick :0 and slapped mh ass cuz I could tell he loves pretty boys.
 He took my back to his place, chained me to his king bed and fucked me raw  till I snapped each n every bedpost, he showered me in eddies and already got plans to see him same time next.
 Maybe I can screw my way into his next BD? ;P
 <br><br>
 WEDNESDAY<br>
 I got into an argument with Ruth Dzeng, we talked about the normies who died savin some kids after a nuke popped during some corp war or other.
 Call her a toughass bitch on tv if you want, but she got all like blubbery baby on me, so whatever I figured I;d say something nice.
 I said they were pretty nova and maybe they'd wanna like be my fans.
-Hell, lookin at old photos I was like it's a legit fuckin shame cuz half of em got buldges halfway to Denver, real waste of good dick.
+Hell, lookin at old photos I was like it's a legit fuckin shame cuz half of em got bulges halfway to Denver, real waste of good dick.
 She just gave me stupid smile and told me to fuck off... cunt
 <br><br>
 THURSDAY<br>
 HAa-hHaAAaA!!!11!1